 3. Nokona X2 Elite 12.75-Inch Glove

-Regardless of its sticker price, the Nokona X2 Elite drive 12.75-inch glove conveys plentiful measures of the incredible plan and exceptional materials.
-Analysts have only certain comments about this model!
-If you like the Nokona Walnut glove, however, need something with a touch more in the engine, the Nokona X2 Elite 12.75-inch outfield glove is the appropriate response.
+The Nokona X2 Elite 12.75-inch glove may come with a higher price tag, but it delivers an exceptional design and premium materials that make it worth the investment.
+Reviewers have nothing but positive feedback about this model.
+If you are a fan of the Nokona Walnut glove but want a little more under the hood, the Nokona X2 Elite 12.75-inch outfield glove is a perfect choice.
 Obviously, added highlights bring about a marginally raised cost (and the Nokona Walnut is now a very good quality model).
 The X2 Elite uses a lot greater materials than the Walnut.
 It deliberately joins Top-Grain Stampede Steer Hide and Kangaroo Leather.
 Kangaroo cowhide is one of the hardest, lightest calfskins around.
 As an outfielder, this is great.
 It’s light enough that you can streak the cowhide on those intense plays, however sufficiently able to withstand even the most unpleasant conditions.
 This first-class glove for outfielders has H-molded webbing.
 While not generally so well known as the acrobat, it is as yet an incredible style.
 It offers extraordinary permeability while fighting the sun and makes for simpler exchanges to your tossing hand.
 Though the Nokona Walnut has a 1-year guarantee, the more excellent X2 Elite conveys a two-year maker’s guarantee.
 Once more, all Nokona gloves are made in the USA.

 Key Features

-- Built from Top-Grain Stampede Steerhide and Kangaroo Leathers
+• Built from Top-Grain Stampede Steerhide and Kangaroo Leather

 Specifications